steven95421/KDD_WinnieTheBest/README.md

         + `python3 Visual-BERT_pair_box_tfidf-neg_focal_all_predict-all_cls.py {gpu_id} {n_workers}`
     + Run `./main.sh`
     + Note that with `n_workers = 24` it takes around 5 hours to predict.
+### Follow up questions from issues:
+> 1. Can you give a simple example of the negative sample sampling method?

+Let the query pool be `['a cute dog', 'a cute bear', 'korean style of cat', 'japanese little dog', 'whatever it is']` and `topk = 4`.
+Then for query `'a cute dog'` we have an array of similar word counts: `[3, 2, 0, 1, 0]`.
+After that, we sorted the querys by this array and filter out the target query.
+So the negative querys of the target query would be `['a cute bear', 'korean style of cat', 'japanese little dog']`.
+Next moving on to sampling image features.
+Let the target query have `n` image features, then we should sample `n*k` negatives, where `k` is the negative sampling rate.
+We simply sampled `n` querys from its negative querys `k` times, and for each querys we uniformly sampled one image feature.
+Here we can see that `topk` should at least be the maximum number of numbers of features of querys plus one.

+> 2. In this competition, 69 models have been trained based on Mcan and Visual Bert methods.
+Do these 69 models have any differences, such as parameters, training samples, etc?

+Since we had a large negative sampling pool with large `topk` parameter, the only differences were random seeds for all random parts, which should be diverse enough.

+> 3. Before post-processing, a single model based on Mcan or visual Bert is used to evalute the NDCG@5 on valid.tsv.
+How much can be achieved?

+For VisualBERT, it was around 0.69.
+As for MCAN, it was around 0.71.

+> 4. In the post-processing stage, the valid set is used to train the model.
+How to evaluate the model?

+K-fold cross-validation on `valid.tsv`, and simple blending is applied afterward.

+> 5. After post-processing, how many Score can a single model achieve in testA?

+There was no enough time for us to test on testA.
+But it was around 0.87-0.88 on `valid.tsv`.

 ### Reference
 ***